Raynos/ncore/README.md

 # nCore [![Build Status][1]][2]

-A Core library for your node application infrastructure.
+A transparent dependency injection library based on file based dependency config.
 Handles initialization, bootstrapping and dependency injection for you.

 ## Status: Production Ready